AlexArcPy/python-for-gis-progression-path/README.md

 * creating new `conda` environments and installing various packages into specific environments
 * refactoring wrapping the code into functions, modules, and packages
 * OOP basics and creating own classes
+* compile a simple Python extension module (`.pyd`) and write a `.pyi` interface file to provide the intellisense for your Python IDE

 ### Exercises